What Does Your Dog Need: Day One

 Antecedent modification means to change the owners action so it no longer predicts a response.

-3. Positive Reinforcement is the most force-free training method
+3. Positive Reinforcement is the most often taught force-free training method

 Positive reinforcement has two parts: